Check out our Information Publication Scheme to know what information you can get about our Office.

 - is authorised to act on behalf of someone else.

 The types of information we can share include:

-- correspondence to the office received from them
+- correspondence to the Office received from the person making the complaint

-- records of telephone and personal discussion involving them, unless those records contain information which the officer making the disclosure considers sensitive, in which case non-sensitive portions may be disclosed
+- records of telephone and personal discussions involving them, unless those records contain sensitive information—in this case, non-sensitive portions may be disclosed

-- some documents created when a complaint of abuse in Defence is assessed.
+- some documents created when we have assessed a complaint of abuse in Defence.